Legislation, steering and supervision, cooperation

 Social Insurance Institution of Finland (Kela)

-Kela’s online service provide a prescription feedback option for doctors, with information on the number of prescriptions and the costs of the medicines prescribed.
-Kela also sends personal letters for guidance which provide information on the adverse effects of prescribed medicines and safer treatment options.
+Kela’s online service provide a prescription feedback option for doctors, with information on the number of prescriptions and the costs of the pharmaceuticals prescribed.
+Kela also sends personal letters for guidance which provide information on the adverse effects of prescribed pharmaceuticals and safer treatment options.

 - Statistics on reimbursements for prescription medicines - KELA